-A three-year-old girl accidentally swallowed the safety pin that her mother had hung around her mangalsutra in Mumbai.
-Doctors at KEM Hospital had to retrieve the pin, which was open and had got lodged in her throat, through endoscopy.
-Doctors said that the safety pin hadn't been removed on time, it could have turned dangerous for the child.
-The incident happened in October 2018
+In October 2018, a three-year-old girl accidentally swallowed the safety pin that her mother had hung around her mangalsutra in Mumbai.
+Doctors at KEM Hospital had to retrieve the pin, which was open and had was lodged in her throat, through endoscopy.
+Doctors said that if the safety pin hadn't been removed on time, it could have turned dangerous for the child.

 In an unusual case, as many as 40 knives were surgically removed from the stomach of a policeman who claimed that he used to feel an 'urge' to eat them.
 A team of five doctors carried out a five-hour-long surgery on Surjeet Singh, who was then employed with the Punjab Police